richardsc/git-mtm/git-cheat-sheet.md

 your local machine (working-copy).
 It can be in another location on your machine (say, in `~/git/`), or on a different machine that you access remotely.

+If you're using a service like Github, there is very little to do beyond following the instructions provided when you initialize the repo through a browser.
+If you're moving a local repo to another machine where it will act as a remote repo, follow the instructions below.

 1. Setup (same as for regular repo) - start on local machine: